Roy F. Schulz

 Roy F. Schultz (November 20, 1920 - May 1, 2010) was an American farmer and politician.

 Schulz was born in Mankato, Blue Earth County, Minnesota.
-He went to the Blue Earth County public schools and graduated from St. Clair High School in St. Clair, Minnesota.
-Schulz went to the Mankato States Teachers College (now Minnesota State University, Mankato).
-Schulz lived in Mankato, Minnesota with his wife and family and was a farmer.
-He served in the Minnesota House of Representatives from 1951 to 1970 and was a Republican.
+He attended Blue Earth County public schools and graduated from St. Clair High School in St. Clair, Minnesota.
+He went to the Mankato States Teachers College (now Minnesota State University, Mankato).

+Schulz lived in Mankato, Minnesota with his wife and family, and was a farmer.

+He served in the Minnesota House of Representatives from 1951 to 1970, and was a Republican.
 He then worked for the Minnesota Real Estate Tax Players Association as a lobbyist for twenty years.

 Schulz died at Benedictine Living Community in St. Peter, Minnesota.
-The funeral and burial was in Mankato, Minnesota.
+The funeral and burial were in Mankato, Minnesota.